-GMP policy Hamburger Containerboard
+GMP policy Hamburger Containerboard (September 2024)

 Hamburger Containerboard is manufacturer of paperboard and corrugated base papers, which are used, among other things, for the production of food packaging.
-Our products may come in direct or indirect contact with food.
+Our products may come in direct or indirect contact with dry, non-fatty foodstuffs and such kind of foodstuffs which are peeled, shelled or washed before consumption.
 Therefore both, our products and our production processes, have to comply with relevant European and national regulations.
-The GMP policy of Hamburger Containerboard is based on the CEPI guideline "Good Manufacturing Practice for the Manufacture of Paper and Board for Food Contact" (September 2010, Issue 1).
+The GMP policy of Hamburger Containerboard is based on the CEPI guideline "Good Manufacturing Practice for the Manufacture of Paper and Board for Food Contact" (May 2023, Issue 2).